Have any questions regarding Judicial Clerkships that cannot be answered below? See Elizabeth Ireland in OCPD or contact her at email@example.com.

 John Ohnesorge, Hon.
 Rya W. Zobel, U.S. District Court, District of Massachusetts

 Asifa Quraishi-Landes, Hon.
 Edward Dean Price (deceased), U.S. District Court, Eastern District of California; Death Penalty Law Clerk, U.S. Court of Appeals, Ninth Circuit

 Margaret Raymond, Hon.
 James L. Oakes (deceased), U.S. Court of Appeals, Second Circuit; Justice Thurgood Marshall (deceased), U.S. Supreme Court

 David S. Schwartz, Hon.
 Betty B. Fletcher, U.S. Court of Appeals, Ninth Circuit

 Miriam Seifter, Hon.
 Merrick Garland, D.C.
 Circuit; Justice Ruth Bader Ginsburg, U.S. Supreme Court

 Carrie Sperling, Hon.
-Jerry Buckmeyer, U.S. District Judge, and the Hon.
-Paul D. Stickney, U.S. Magistrate Judge in the Northern District of Texas
+Jerry Buchmeyer (deceased), U.S. District Judge, Northern District of Texas; Hon.
+Paul D. Stickney, U.S. Magistrate Judge, Northern District of Texas

 David Trubeck, Hon.
 Charles E. Clark (deceased), U.S. Court of Appeals, Second Circuit